 This also includes post-doctoral researchers and U.S. citizens attending universities abroad.

-- Teams may apply from across the country but special attention is paid to applicants from these states: Alaska, Arizona, California, Idaho, Hawaii, Nevada, Oregon, and Washington.
+- Teams may apply from across the country but special attention is paid to applicants from these states: Alaska, Arizona, California, Idaho, Hawaii, Nevada, Oregon, Utah and Washington.

 - Innovations in technology will typically be the foundation of your application, but are not required to be patented at the time of submission.